themech/alpine-python3-tensorflow/README.md

 ## Building the image

-It will downIt may take few hours to build
+It will downIt may take severals hours to build

 ## Easy way